JPDovale/vortecx/packages/rubyk-cli/README.md

 It's worth noting that, except for the `type` property, all others can be defined using conversion patterns, making it possible to add imports, typings, interfaces, methods, etc., with standardized names.

+## Multiple File Generation

+You can generate multiple files at once using the command `npx rubyk multi-generate --generators service,controller,gateway --module user --file create`.

+Clearly, the generators `service, controller, gateway` must be defined in your configuration file.
+If you have aliases, you can use them.

+The `multi-generate` command can be abbreviated to `mgen` or just `mg`, and the `--generators` flag can be replaced with `-g`, which is mandatory for this command.

 ## Questions?

 Feel free to open an issue on our GitHub repository.
 It will be a pleasure to contribute to your progress!

+## Continuation...

+If there's more you would like to translate or discuss, please feel free to continue.
+I'm here to help!